 Neo-liberalism is closely associated with the Washington Consensus – the free market approach of the IMF and other institutions.
-It also closely overlaps with the classical economic philosophy of laissez faire.
+It also closely overlaps with the classical economic philosophy of laissez-faire.

 The origin of Neoliberalism

-Neoliberalism originated in 1930s as an economic philosophy which advocated both state intervention and free markets.
+Neoliberalism originated in the 1930s as an economic philosophy which advocated both state intervention and free markets.
 It sought to provide a middle path (social democratic) between the perceived failure of classical economics in the 1930s and a Marxist approach.
 However, this original meaning of neoliberalism has been lost.

-In fact, neoliberalism has often been used as a pejorative term used by critics of free market economics, globalisation and increased inequality of modern capitalist economies.
-Supporters of market based approaches are more likely to use the term – free market economics.
+In fact, neoliberalism has often been used as a pejorative term used by critics of free-market economics, globalisation and increased inequality of modern capitalist economies.
+Supporters of market-based approaches are more likely to use the term – free market economics.

-Examples of Neoliberalism in practise
+Examples of Neoliberalism in practice

-- Russia post Communism.
+- Russia post-Communism.
 After the break up of the Soviet Union, the Russian economy saw widespread price deregulation and privatisation.
 The programme of privatisation was controversial as some became very wealthy overnight.

 - EU neoliberal policies for Greece.
-During Greek debt crisis, EU officials demand Greece adopt various reforms in response for ‘bailout’.
+During Greek debt crisis, EU officials demand Greece adopt various reforms in response to a ‘bailout’.
 These reforms focus on fiscal consolidation, including tax and spending reforms, could be labelled neoliberal.
 They also include over reforms such as reforming public administration and ‘business friendly’ reforms.